-All consent forms, text, and scripts (for consent forms, implied consent, and verbal consent) must include the following, federally mandated, information:
+All consent forms, text, and scripts must include the following, federally mandated, information:

-- A statement that participation is voluntary and that the research subject can refuse to answer a question or do anything asked of him/her.
-(S)he can also end participation and withdraw from the study at any time without penalty.
+- A statement that participation is voluntary and that the research subject can decline to participate and can refuse to answer a question or do anything asked of him/her.
+(S)he can also withdraw from the study at any time without penalty.

 - An easy to understand explanation of the purpose of the study